 9. Conduct Policies Are Getting Stricter

 The controversy around the 2016 presidential elections is merely the tip of the iceberg.
 Social platforms have been battling misconduct and violation of terms for ages, but measures so far have been temporary.
-That’s about to change in 2018 however, as Facebook and Twitter, for example, have announced they will be tackling the issue with more seriousness than ever; Facebook in particular, as Zuckerberg announced investing in security teams in the following year.
+That’s changing however, as Facebook and Twitter, for example, have announced they will be tackling the issue with more seriousness than ever; Facebook in particular, as Zuckerberg announced investing in security teams in the following year.

 10. Chatbots Are Here